youngkimi/multi-thread-exercise/README.md

 If multiple threads access them simultaneously, it can cause concurrency problems.
 That's why you should keep the `lockCount` at 1, which is what we call a `binary semaphore`.

-You might think there is no difference between `mutex` and `binary semaphore`, but there are some distinctions.
+> You might think there is no difference between `mutex` and `binary semaphore`, but there are some distinctions.
-First, since a `mutex` can lock a target object, it cannot be accessed by another thread as long as one thread is holding the lock.
+> First, since a `mutex` can lock a target object, it cannot be accessed by another thread as long as one thread is holding the lock.
-On the other hand, `binary semaphore` doesn't enforce ownership, meaning that any thread can release the semaphore, not just the one that acquired it.
+> On the other hand, `binary semaphore` doesn't enforce ownership, meaning that any thread can release the semaphore, not just the one that acquired it.

-waiting thread implemented by `mutex` cannot be wakened up by another thread.

 ```
 Thread size: 3, counterLimit: 100